omarreis/BoatAttitude/README.md

 It is a FiremonkeySensorFusion usage sample ( see /omarreis/FiremonkeySensorFusion ) Delphi's Gyro sample app tries to this, but does not quite get there.

+Compiled with D10.3.3 and tested on Android and iOS.

 ![app screenshot](BoatAttitudeShot.PNG)

 ## FiremonkeySensorFusion